xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xin He (Sean) is a PhD candidate in Statistics at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
+Sean is a PhD candidate in Statistics at [College of  Business, City Univeristy of Hong Kong](https://www.cityu.edu.hk).
 Sean has been working on modelling financial data, with new methods from Econometrics, Machine Learning, Data Science and FinTech.